In the North, snow is an accepted aspect of winter, but it doesn’t mean that homeowners relish in the chores it implies.

 If your client isn’t prepared for an investment that could run anywhere from $10,000 to $15,000, there is the cheaper alternative of heated driveway mats.
 These mats focus on melting the bare minimum of pavement that is needed for a car’s tires, much like a ribbon driveway.

 The product features slip-resistant rubber on the top and bottom with the heat element in between.
 The power cord is moisture resistant and can be plugged into a regular outlet.
-HeatTrak is one of the companies that manufacture this portable option and includes a calculator that allows users to determine how much it will cost to run the mats.
+HeatTrak is one of the companies that manufacture this portable option.

 The amount of time it takes to clear the snow compared to a built-in system depends on how much snow has fallen as well as the heat setting used.
 The mats also come in smaller sizes and can be used for walkways or steps, and they can also be taken with the customer if they move to a new house.